syncfusion-content/js-api-docs/api/js/ejPdfViewer.md

 {:#members:serverActionSettings-download}

-Specifies the name of the action method used for downloading the PDF document from the PDF viewer control in the server.
+Specifies the name of the action method used for downloading the PDF document from the PDF viewer control.

 **Default Value**: Download